 How do you start a new song from scratch?

-It’s something that so many producers struggle with, even the really good ones.
+It’s something so many producers struggle with, even the really good ones.

-Let me start by saying that there’s no right or wrong when it comes to how to start your track.
+Let me start by saying that there’s no right or wrong when it comes to starting a new track.
 Start with anything that inspires you.
 It could be a drum loop, preset, midi file, or a melody you have in your head.

 Inspiration can come from so many places, and you can use any or all of them to get started.